joshuacoles/arc-ingester/README.md

 - Investigate using modified date as a replacement for hashing to determine if a file has changed
     - At the very least, use the modified date to determine if a file has changed and then hash check the ones that have the same modified date.
+- Multithreading
+- Error handling
+- What happens if some places or activities are deleted from the app?
+I think atm they will be left in the database.